appstrax/ng-auth/README.md

 ## Getting Started

-Create a new application here: https://appstrax-auth-api-qa.herokuapp.com
+Create your AppStrax Application (API Key) here: https://appstrax.tech.

+You can use this test API Key: `qmBDHjmlCOYIRWfXfhyrdAC90eauYHlooWNUjC1m` (not recommended for production).

 ## Installation